stelianfedorca/landing-page/README.md

-# What I've learned doing this project
+# What I've learned while doing this project

 ## 1. Box-sizing